alexhowell2a/alexhowell2a.github.io/_pages/about.md

 - I get very addicted to HITMAN 2 and HITMAN III, also to YT Music
 - Start a few modding projects that will not be worked on for quite some time, considering it's all hands on deck for Project Hangar
 - Scalenium development is started, no big announcement
-- One year of Vanta Interactive not announcing anything, no one seems to care (actually good imo)
+- One year of Vanta Interactive not announcing anything, no one seems to care (actually good imo, I can stop being stressed about this and focus on my projects)
 - Frosted Planet has a lot of issues with the art style, features, story, models.
 First I thought I would make it on a fictional planet that was frozen by humans in order to repopulate it, then I want it voxel-styled like ASTRONEER, then I want it NMS-style, then normal high-quality models style, which seemed to work for a while.
 Story gets written, promptly cancelled for the super secret Project Hangar.
 - By this time, Unreal 5 Preview 2 was released, and as of September, I'm now pretty effing good at Unreal (4&5).
 Not an expert, but not a medium-level developer either.
 I also shifted every project to Unreal 5 and never looked back.
 - This website gets more articles, content and now, this roadmap.
 Hi there!
-- TheVirus™ Phase 4 (Delta variant) is almost here, woo!
+- TheVirus™ Phase 4 (Delta variant) is ~~almost~~ here, woo!
+- Let's not forget Omicron, an anagram for 'moron', which is the person that doesn't want to vaccinate because of "muh freedoms".

 *In case you're asking, no, I will not announce Project Hangar or the unnamed project until it's time.
-I will not do this crap ever again(GRAV0RTAL cancelled, announced again, cancelled again, slow progress, few lies mixed in for taste).
+I will not do this crap ever again (GRAV0RTAL cancelled, announced again, cancelled again, slow progress, few lies mixed in for taste).
 This means for Project Hangar that I will likely announce it only a few short months before its release, by then play-testing, media is done, bug fixes are the highest priority, and I'll start being active, releasing info about it.
 After announcement, the Steam page will be public.

 # Devices I tested/used